SUP Garbage Man

 I've also found countless: containers of used motor oil, traffic cones, large chunks of styrofoam, small camping propane tanks, toys, sports balls (football, basketball, tennis balls, street hockey balls, kickballs, etc), and packing material.

-Other “strange” items include: a skull from a Halloween skeleton (2), plastic and wooden adirondack chairs (countless), aquarium rock, cowboy hat, snow shovel, countless large pieces of resin lawn chairs, a seven-foot styrofoam log, a shopping cart, a small kids’ slide, and much more.
+Other “strange” items include: a skull from a Halloween skeleton (2), plastic and wooden adirondack chairs (countless), a fridge door, BBQ grill, a bra, aquarium rock, folding table, cowboy hat, snow shovel, countless large pieces of resin lawn chairs, a plunger, a seven-foot styrofoam log, a shopping cart, a small kids’ slide, stroller, and much more.
 It is baffling how some of these things end up in the river.

 This is all in addition to the "normal" trash and plastic bottles/bags.